 Aaron Shedlock narrates both Gavin’s and Briggs’ chapters.
 I couldn’t hear that much of a difference between the two men so it’s good to pay attention to the name at the start of each chapter.
 While that is a small point of criticism, the narration was really captivating.
 I could feel the pain of those two men and, honestly, my heart is pretty shattered.

-While I loved Heartbreak Warfare, it’s definitely not for everyone.
-If you dislike love triangles, if you aren’t comfortable with cheating or reading about PTSD experiences, or if these are triggers for you, pass on this book.
+While I loved Heartbreak Warfare and it’s now definitely one of my favorite Romance audiobooks, I know it’s definitely not for everyone.
+If you dislike love triangles, if you aren’t comfortable with cheating or reading about PTSD experiences, or if these are triggers for you, pass on this book!

 But, generally speaking, for fans of love triangles and angst-filled Romance, this is an absolute must-read!